Annie Stein: Career in New York

 After her triumph in legalizing the anti-discrimination laws with the Coordinating Committee, Stein veered her political activism towards schooling.
-In 1953, Stein moved to Brooklyn, New York and joined the Parents Teacher Association(PTA) where she fought for the inequality of schooling.
+In 1953, Stein moved to Brooklyn, New York and joined the Parents Teacher Association(PTA) where she fought against the inequality of schooling.
 Stein tried all political avenues to secure a better education for the inner city's predominantly black and Puerto Rican, low-income children.
 She encouraged the councilmen to allow open enrolment in schools and mass transfers, considering that any change would elevate the quality of education for poor children.
 In 1964 Stein launched her biggest assault against the unyielding school system.
 Joining the community together, she called for a one-day boycott on the school system, and on Freedom Day, February 3, 1964 half a million children skipped school.
 Although the boycott was more of a symbolic success then a policy changing one, the majority support that Stein achieved demonstrated the inner city community's firm intentions on achieving educational equality.
 Stein's efforts in pushing for integration and equality was opposed by conservative whites who refused to put their children in integrated schools and school boards that remained indifferent in raising the quality education for blacks and Hispanics.

 Stein firmly believed that racism in schools reflected the larger failings of society stating: If racism in the society at large becomes reflected in school policies", she said in one report, "remedy must be sought through continuing and extending the battle against racism in society as a whole and by protecting the child from this racism.
 School policies and attitudes cannot be permitted to continue to reflect society's racism."
 Stein continued to be an advocate for the disadvantaged until her death.
 In the 1970s Stein won a slot as the legislative aide to the Rev. Milton A. Galamison, vice chairman of the New York City Board of Education.
 She used this position to continue her goal of decentralizing the city's school systems and advocating citywide school integration.